The major U.S. stocks were holding steady Wednesday as the government stalemate continued. As of noon:

-According to the Mortgage Bankers Association’s latest report for the week ending May 3, loan application volume jumped 7 percent higher on a seasonally adjusted basis from one week earlier.
-This comes after a 1.8 percent increase.
-These figures include both refinancing and home purchase demand, and cover over 75 percent of all domestic retail residential mortgage applications… (Read more.)
+According to the Mortgage Bankers Association’s latest report, for the week ended October 4, loan applications increased 1.3 percent on a seasonally adjusted basis from one week earlier — only the sixth gain in 22 weeks.
+The figure includes both refinancing and home purchase demand, and covers more than 75 percent of all domestic retail residential mortgage applications… (Read more.)